sc-forks/solidity-coverage/docs/faq.md

 ## Running out of time

-Truffle sets a default mocha timeout of 5 minutes.
-Because tests run slower under coverage, it's possible to hit this limit with a test that iterates hundreds of times before producing a result.
+Because tests run slower under coverage, it's possible to hit default mocha time limits with a test that iterates hundreds of times before producing a result.
 Timeouts can be disabled by configuring the mocha option in `.solcover.js` as below: (ProTip courtesy of [@cag](https://github.com/cag))

 ```javascript
 module.exports = {